 Not having any training in digital animation I went old school, and made ‘Ink & Marrow’ like a stop motion.
 Drawing everything by hand, illustrating the sequences, then cutting everything out, rigging a camera and taking a million photos as we moved it around the page.
-From there the editing process began, and this time I was hands on and edited the film myself, something I found I also enjoyed immensely, for the detail and precision of it.
+This time I edited the film myself, something I found I also loved, for the detail and precision of it.

 The film was entered into Tropfest 2013, and from the total of 1,200 films was shortlisted to the top 100.
 It was such an amazing experience making it, and working with friends that it spurred a desire to make more.